 13 May in Fatima, Portugal

-The reason I was in Fatima to photograph the Feast Day of Our Lady of the Blessed Sacrament.
-Between 250,000 and 300,000 Roman Catholic pilgrims were expected to gather that day celebrate an outdoor mass.
+The reason I was in Fatima was to photograph the Feast Day of Our Lady of the Blessed Sacrament.
+Between 250,000 and 300,000 Roman Catholic pilgrims were expected to gather that day to celebrate an outdoor Mass.
 It’s one of the most significant days of the year in Fatima.

 I adore photographing major events and cultural heritage.
-There’s a thrillingly unpredictable element to documenting mass gatherings of people.
+There’s a thrillingly unpredictable element to documenting large gatherings of people.